rajjeet/gatsby-blog/src/pages/posts/top-5-principles-software-developer/index.md

 date: "2019-04-13"
 draft: false
 author: Rajjeet
-category: Principles
+category: Concepts
 image: './christopher-gower-291246-unsplash.jpg'
-description: Entering software developer can be over-whelming and knowing what to focus is half the battle.
+description: Entering software development can be over-whelming and knowing what to focus on is half the battle.
 In this post, I talk about some of the underlying principles I learned over my 3 years of development experience.
 tags:
-    - Concepts
+    - Productivity
 ---

 ## 1. Build Side Projects and Learn Only What You Need